IFC Standard Operating Procedures (SOP)

 Virginia Tech

-This award recognizes Interfraternity Councils that participate in and provide opportunities for meaningful service within their campus community.
+This award recognizes Interfraternity Councils that participate in and provide opportunities for meaningful community outreach, service, and actively engage campus and community partners to enhance belonging and inclusion in the fraternity experience.

-• Michigan Tech Community outreach with Little Brothers – Friends of the Elderly
+• Michigan Tech Multiple philanthropic initiatives and voter registration drive; partnership with the City of Houghton, Little Brothers Friends of the Elderly and Copper Country Humane Society

-• Texas Christian University Fort Worth local schools outreach, Movember awareness and Boys and Girls Club event
+• Texas Christian University IFC Day of Service during recruitment with Fort Worth local schools

-• University of Arizona Support of Community Food Bank of Southern Arizona and Emerge Center Against Domestic Abuse
+• University of Arizona Partnership with Emerge Center Against Domestic Abuse and important discussions around healthy masculinity

 Outstanding Peer Governance

-This award recognizes Interfraternity Councils that excel in operations and adhere to the IFC Standard Operating Procedure: Governance.
+This award recognizes Interfraternity Councils that excel in operations, member accountability, safety and prevention efforts.

 Outstanding IFC President